 how to apply

-- Submit the Free Application for Federal Student Aid (FAFSA) (or alternative if undocumented) as soon as possible after October 1
+- Submit the Free Application for Federal Student Aid (FAFSA) (English or Spanish) (or alternative if undocumented) as soon as possible after October 1.

 For complete eligibility and selection criteria: